ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Some risk management techniques might only provide a limited perspective by focusing only on high level business or project specific risks.
 These types of risks might not seem particularly relevant or attention grabbing to a team member who is currently focused on day-to-day implementation work and working towards delivery milestones.

-Identifying an arbitrary number of risks is unlikely to save a project from potential disaster.
-As is attempting to create an exhaustive list of all the possible risks threating a project.
+Identifying an arbitrary number of risks is unlikely to save a project from potential disaster, as is attempting to create an exhaustive list of all the possible risks threating a project.
 Some sensible judgement is needed to define a limit on how far to go when identifying potential risks.

 ### Visibility and Communication